joao-neves95/joao-neves95/README.md

 - ⚡ Fun fact: ...
 -->

-#### These are some of my open source projects divided by tech stack
+#### These are some of my open source projects divided by tech stack:

 ##### C#